 Causes of Ailurophobia

 Ailurophobia results from the inappropriate triggering of the biological fight-or-flight mechanism in response to cats.
 The most common cause of cat phobia is having a frightening experience in early childhood that involves a cat, usually being bitten or scratched.
 Some people may not even remember the experience that triggered the phobia, particularly if it happened when they were very young, but their bodies respond to cats by releasing adrenaline, which sparks a fear response and the accompanying physical symptoms.

 Ailurophobia may also be transmitted to a child by another person, usually a parent.
 A child who sees a trusted adult reacting fearfully to a cat is likely to become infected with the phobia as well.

 Another cause of ailurophobia is the belief that cats are related to evil or black magic.
 Such irrational ideas are traceable to the historical association of cats with witchcraft, black magic, and Halloween.

 Cats Love the Ailurophobes Who Fear Them

 Cats are often drawn to ailurophobes.
 This is not, as is often assumed, because the cat senses the ailurophobe’s fear and wants to torment the individual.
 Rather, this magnetic draw occurs because cats loathe being stared at, which is interpreted as a challenge, so they gravitate toward the one person in the room who isn’t looking at them.
-Because the ailurophobe doesn’t stare at the cat or try to pick it up, the cat feels at ease with the unfortunate individual and makes a beeline for his or her lap.
+Because ailurophobes don’t stare at cats or try to pick them up, cats feel at ease with these unfortunate individuals and make a beeline for their laps.

 Treatment for Fear of Cats